Layr-Labs/eigenlayer-rewards-updater/README.md

 ### `--proof-store-base-url`

-The base URL of where payments data is stored.
+The base URL of where rewards data is stored.

 e.g.